tugberkugurlu/BonVoyage/README.md

 ## API Usage

 One of the great things about BonVoyage is its semantic API.
 Each resource you get a handle of (e.g. Category, Venue) will expose its aspects (e.g. Photos) and actions (e.g. Like, Dislike).
-You can find quick peek into the API of the library below.
+You can have a glimpse of the API of the library below.

 ### Userless Access